Mollie API: simple & powerful

 links.paymentUrlfor the newly created payment.
 Your website stores the id, links it to the customers order and redirects the consument to the

 paymentUrlfrom the Mollie API response.
 This is the URL to the payment screen for this specific payment.

-- The consumer reaches the Mollie payment screen, chooses a payment method and makes the payment.
+- The consumer reaches the Mollie Checkout, chooses a payment method and makes the payment.
 This process is entirely taken care of by Mollie.
 You don't need to do anything here.

 In response to you webhook being called your website just needs to issue a

 200 OKstatus.
 From that response Mollie can tell that your processing the new status was successful – for any other response we keep trying.

 - Processing the webhook request your website fetches the payment status using the Mollie API.
 This fetched status serves to mark the order as paid, trigger fulfilment and send out an email confirmation to the customer.

 - At this point Mollie returns the visitor to your website.
 Your website knows the payment was successful and thanks the consumer.

 In the example above we suppose you'll store the